-You Do Not Have To Get Off The Ship
+You Do Not Have To Get Off The Disney Ship

 Disney cruise lines takes you to some exciting ports.
-The Caribbean, The Bahamas, Alaska and Europe all have amazing ports of call to explore (and then there is Nassau).
+The Caribbean, The Bahamas, Alaska, and Europe all have amazing ports of call to explore.

-One of the main attractions of a Disney cruise is that if you sail on a Caribbean or Bahamian cruise you will visit Castaway Cay.
-The island is beautiful and of course it has that extra special Disney Magic.
+One of the main attractions of a Disney cruise is that if you sail on the Caribbean or Bahamian cruise you will visit Castaway Cay.
+Disney’s Private Island is beautiful.
+It has that extra special Disney Magic.

 Take Some Time To Kick Back At Least A Little